ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 that of the link being used.
-In addition, the predictive period must be calculated assuming a contiguous sequence of periods covering the full inclusive range of periods in the dataset rather than based on the periods actually present for a given contributor or the dataset as a whole.
+In addition, the predictive period must be calculated assuming a contiguous sequence of periods covering the full inclusive range of periods in the dataset rather than based on the periods actually present for a given contributor or in the dataset as a whole.

 This document defines target and predictive periods as terms in the above sequence and assumes that the sequence is in ascending order regardless of